fal-works/public-files/games/solid-aether/index.md

 **[Download Solid Aether demo version (v1.0.0)](./solid_aether_demo.zip)**

 Note:
-The file is not digitally signed and you might get warnings when you download the file or run the game.
+The demo version file is not digitally signed and you might get warnings when you download the file or run the game.
 [https://www.tekrevue.com/tip/windows-protected-your-pc-disable-smartscreen/
 ](https://www.tekrevue.com/tip/windows-protected-your-pc-disable-smartscreen/)